Lumind312/Pixel-People-Prod-Optimization/README.md

 Problem: the combination of two buildings' CPS can outweigh another building's CPS.
 Or vise versa.
 Then we'd have to revert changes made before.

+## Attempted solution 5:
+* We have a few cases to consider: populate buildings from nothing, an empty building outperforms a populated building, two smaller buildings outperform a larger building, two larger buildings outperform a smaller building.
+The main issue was covering the last 2 cases.
+I have an algorithm that will optimize when two buildings outperform another building (S4).
+So I tried to run the algorithm on both an ascending-sorted list and a descending-sorted list.
+At the end, I can compare the two results and make choices based on those.
+* TODO: what choices do I make when comparing?

 One problem that was encountered was when pulling numerous people out of a fully-populated building, cps would drop way below 0.
 This was because the calculation did not "remove" a person when removing cps.
 To fix this, I used a set to make sure that we don't reduce cps by half for every person removed.

 ## Fixing input data